-Brentwood's HMA is currently self-contained, with some external linkages with Basildon, Chelmsford, Epping Forest and parts of London.
-Excluding changes in market forces that can be hard to predict in the long-term, the major driver of change in the Borough's HMA geography will likely be the delivery of Dunton Hills Garden Village.
+Brentwood's HMA is self-contained, with some external linkages with to other local authorities.
+Excluding changes in market forces that can be hard to predict in the long-term, the major driver of change in the Borough's HMA geography may be the delivery of Dunton Hills Garden Village.
 The proposed scheme will significantly increase the number of homes in the Borough and add an additional location that could draw in residents from surrounding local authorities.
-At the same time, there are also proposals for strategic housing growth in nearby local authorities including Basildon and Havering, and these are likely to also affect the future shape of the HMA.
+At the same time, there are also proposals for strategic housing growth in nearby local authorities including Basildon and Havering, and these are likely to affect the future shape of the HMA.